Originally Published: September 10, 2004 - Last Updated / Reviewed On: April 29, 2015

 Though some people may be able to completely overhaul their lifestyle all at once, it may be easier to make the change to veganism by breaking it down into three steps:

 Start with a small objective, such as cutting one thing out of your eating plan, like red meat, for example.
 Explore the nearest health food store and start sampling alternative non-meat protein sources.
-The vegan food guide pyramid provides a great picture of a balanced vegan eating plan, and a nutritionist may be able to offer extra guidance.
-Columbia students considering a vegan lifestyle may want to make an appointment for a referral by calling Medical Services at x4-2284 or logging on to Open Communicator.
+A registered dietitian may be able to offer extra guidance.

 Once you've experimented with some recipes and are more familiar with new ingredients and household items, take the final step of cutting out all animal products from your diet and everyday usage.
 By doing your research and taking time to reach the ultimate goal of a vegan lifestyle, you will have eased into new approaches to shopping not only for food but other products as well.